jakerella/p52/scenarios/the-calico-wizard/reference_tables.md

     - "O" is the amount Over the Target for the enemy attack
     - "R" is the range from the enemy to the player being attacked
     - "Init" is the enemy's initiative
-    - "Move" is the enemy's movement
+    - "M" is the enemy's movement
 * If any enemy's Movement is `0`, then they cannot move at all, even to retreat.
 * Each enemy may have a Melee and a Ranged attack (or blank if they cannot attack in that way).
 The format is always `| type; target; damage |` in the table, for example, `| Knife; 10-L; (Lx2)+O |`
 * An enemy with a ranged attack will _always_ use that if in range of a player character!